 Many types of microorganisms live on our skin all the time, including on our faces and hands.
 This microscopic ecosystem is known as “skin flora,” and it can contain around a thousand species of bacteria, as well as viruses and other germs.
 Some are beneficial, while others could lead to disease or infection, especially if they get into our eyes.

 The Eye’s Natural Defenses

 Eyes are more vulnerable than skin to disease and infection-causing germs, but they aren’t defenseless.
 The eyelashes help to keep irritants out, as does the simple action of blinking.
 Next, the tear film is a three-layer drainage system to protect the cornea from germs and debris that actually reach the eye’s surface.
-However, when we rub our eyes, we may accidentally cause tiny injuries to the cornea, giving germs an opening to get inside and cause an infection.
+However, when you rub your eyes, you may accidentally cause tiny injuries to the cornea, giving germs an opening to get inside and cause an infection.

 Protecting Our Eyes From Germs

-Sometimes, touching our eyes is unavoidable.
+Sometimes, touching your eyes is unavoidable.
 People who wear contact lenses obviously have to touch their eyes every time they insert and remove them.
-On the whole, it’s best to keep contact to a minimum, but at the very least, we should be thoroughly washing our hands with soap prior to touching our eyes.
+On the whole, it’s best to keep contact to a minimum, but at the very least, you should thoroughly wash your hands with soap before touching your eyes.

 Worried About An Eye Infection?
 Let Us Know!

 If you’re experiencing any symptoms like redness, itchiness, tenderness, burning, or a lot of eye-watering, they could be signs of an eye infection.
 Please give us a call so we can discuss the next steps to ensure that your eyes are healthy, and try to touch them as little as possible in the meantime.

 Let’s all remember not to rub our eyes!